Los Angeles County Arboretum and Botanic Garden: The gardens

 Mt Wilson seen from the main lawn near the entrance.
 Jacaranda mimosifolia, Golden Medallion (Cassia leptophylla), Afrocarpus falcatus, and Ficus macrocarpa (Moreton Bay Fig) trees nearby.

 The arboretum's plants are grouped by geography with gardens for South American, Mediterranean, South African, Australian and Asiatic-North American plants.
 Other displays include the Aquatic Garden, Meadowbrook, Demonstration Home Gardens, Garden for All Seasons, Prehistoric and Jungle Garden, Native Oaks, Herb Garden, and the Palm and Bamboo collection.
 The gardens also serve as the home for summer concerts featuring the Pasadena POPS, under the direction of Principal POPS Conductor Michael Feinstein.

 In addition, the gardens are home to a flock of peafowl which are the descendants of the first group of birds imported by Baldwin from India.
 The peafowl is a symbol of the city of Arcadia.
 The first record of peafowl in what is now the United States was the introduction by Frances Sinclair on Kaua’i I., Hawai‘i, in 1860.
 However the first reported introduction into the continental United States occurred in 1879, when Elias J. "Lucky" Baldwin brought 3 pairs to his vast ranch in the San Gabriel Valley of California.
 Today, semidomestic or feral populations persist mostly in California and Florida.
 Peafowl can also be found throughout neighborhoods surrounding the arboretum.

 Baldwin Lake

 Looking north across Baldwin Lake.
-North shore lined with California native fan palm trees (Washingtonia filifera) and Mexican fan palm trees (Washingtonia robusta)..
+North shore lined with the native California fan palm (Washingtonia filifera) and Mexican fan palm (Washingtonia filifera var. robusta)..

 Baldwin Lake surrounding the Queen Anne Cottage is a major attraction at the Arboretum.
 Numerous waterfowl including ducks and Canada geese are found there on a regular basis.